kdis-lab/MIML/README.md

 * Examples for running each classification MIML algorithm included in the library.
 * Examples for developing new classification MIML algorithm in the library.

+[API](https://github.com/kdis-lab/MIML/tree/master/apidoc) can be found in apidoc folder.

 Moreover, the source code includes the tutorial folder where there are java examples of different functionalities of MIML library.
-Finally, in configuration folder can be found configuration files to run any library algorithm.
+Finally, in configuration folder, it can be found configuration files to run any library algorithm.
 These files can be used as a basis to modify any configuration parameter in the experimentation of these algorithms.

 ## Methods included
 MIML includes a set of algorithms according to this taxonomy.